donovanm21/oop_booking_app/README.md

 https://www.docker.com/products/docker-desktop

-### 2. Ensure that you have git installed on your machine.
-Download and install for your OS.
+### 2. Ensure that you have git installed,

+On your machine, download and install git for your OS.

 https://git-scm.com/downloads

-### 3. Clone the repo to your machine, this will create a copy of all the code onto your machine.
+### 3. Clone the repo to your machine,

+This command will create a copy of all the code onto your machine.

 ```bash
 git clone https://github.com/donovanm21/oop_booking_app.git